DerekDiJin/Trove/README.md

 # Trove

-Scripts used to parse the data from Trove Inc..
+Scripts used to parse the data from Trove AI.